Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 - Archimate is relevant for ModernStats models because it covers all the scope of enterprise architecture (objectives, capabilities, actors and roles, application services, network nodes...)

-- For example, CSDA is already expressed in ArchiMate
+- For example, CSDA is already expressed in ArchiMate (distributed as an Archi file)

 ---